Shanin-Raj/AI-personal-assistant/README.md

-# Project Mark I: AI Personal Assistant
+# Project S.H.A.N.I.N. - Mark I Release

-This repository contains the code for **"Mark I"**, a personal command-line assistant built with Python.
-This project is a semester-long endeavor to build an intelligent assistant from the ground up, learning and integrating new technologies with each new version ("Mark").
+This repository contains the code for the Mark I version of my personal AI assistant, S.H.A.N.I.N.
+A semester-long project to build an intelligent assistant from the ground up, integrating new technologies with each version.

 ---

-## Current Features
+## Core Features

-### Dual Search Modes
-- **--search**: Structured search mode that uses AI to optimize a user's query and retrieves a factual summary from Wikipedia.
+- **Voice-Controlled Interface**
+  Interact with the assistant using voice commands.
+It listens, understands your intent, and responds with synthesized speech.

+- **Intelligent Search**
+  - **Fact-Checked Answers:** Optimizes your question for Wikipedia and provides a structured, factual summary.
-- **--fast-search**: Quick search mode that uses the Gemini AI to provide a direct, concise summary for any question.
+  - **Quick Summaries:** Uses Gemini AI to provide fast, direct answers for any query.

-### Voice Command Interface
-- **--listen**: Activates the microphone to allow the user to speak their commands (e.g., "search what is an array in C").
+  - **News Briefing:** Fetches the latest news headlines for a country and delivers a concise, AI-powered summary.

+- **Personal Note-Taking**
+  - **Add Notes:** Save personal notes with a timestamp using a simple voice command.
+  - **View Notes:** Display all your saved notes in the terminal.

 ---

 ## Technologies Used

-- **Language**: Python 3
+- **Language:** Python 3

-### Core Libraries
-- `argparse`: For parsing command-line arguments.
+- **AI & APIs:**
+  - Intent Recognition: Google Gemini API
+  - Information Retrieval: Wikipedia-API, GNews API
+  - Voice Recognition: SpeechRecognition library
+  - Text-to-Speech: gTTS (Google Text-to-Speech) library

+- **Core Libraries:**
-- `requests`: For making API calls.
+  - `requests`: For API communication
-- `python-dotenv`: For secure management of API keys.
+  - `python-dotenv`: For secure management of API keys

-### Voice & AI
-- `SpeechRecognition`: To capture and convert microphone audio to text.
+  - `playsound`: To play audio responses
-- `PyAudio`: As a dependency for microphone access.

-### APIs
-- Google Gemini API
-- Wikipedia-API

 ---